You can agree with me that,

 However, Bose’s headphones are still superior in certain areas — including call quality.
 But Sony’s headphones are near perfection and are among the best headphones for office you can acquire today.

-Wrapping up on the Best headphones for office!
+Wrapping up on the best wireless headset for working from home!

 Good headphones for the office should have good build quality, great sound quality, comfortable to wear, good mic (preferably boom mic), and most importantly affordable.